-Manufacturers are on the brink of a major leap in production.
-Industry 4.0 describes the current generation of workflow processes infusing smart technology, big data and brainpower.
+Manufacturers are on the brink of a major leap in productioncalled Industry 4.0.
+It describes the current generation of workflow processes infusing smart technology, big data and brainpower.
 According to the National Institute of Standards and Technology (NIST), “ [M]anufacturers that successfully implement the Industry 4.0 technologies best-suited for their businesses no longer need to choose between focusing on a better top line or a more profitable bottom line – as they can improve both at the same time.”

 Industry 4.0 succeeds Industry 1.0, 2.0 and 3.0.
 Industry 1.0 references the 1800’s development of water-and-steam-powered machines to aid workers as businesses grew and production capabilities increased.
 Industry 2.0 refers to the early 20th-century introduction of electricity as the primary power source for machines and allowed for revolutionary production methods including the division of labor, assembly lines, mass production, just-in-time and lean manufacturing practices.
 Industry 3.0 references the latter part of the 20th century when production was impacted by the advent of electronic devices such as integrated circuit chips, the development of software systems, and planning tools for resource management.

 Futurist Bernard Marr highlighted an example of Industry 4.0 in … (cite the reference here): “By using the data from sensors in its equipment, an African gold mine identified a problem with the oxygen levels during leaching.
 Once fixed, they were able to increase their yield by 3.7%, which saved them $20 million annually.”

 “In a 2015 Internet of Things Study… 43% of the more than 350 manufacturers that participated in their analysis had a limited companywide understanding of Industry 4.0.”
 These manufacturers do not understand how Industry 4.0 can and will impact their business.
 In other words, the message is “Evolve or die.”